 You are here

-Until 2012 he worked as a manager for the EGI (Grid) site belonging to the Faculty of Engineering at UniMe.
+Until 2012 he worked as a manager for the EGI (Grid) site at the Department of Engineering, UniMe.

 He has worked as a Contractor at UniMe for a EU-funded POR project about sensing devices, Cloud computing, and power management strategies.